ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ###  5.12. <a name='Page'></a>Page

 Pages are defined as a set of layouts to be displayed together on the screen.
 Usually, a layout is used to display a certain type of information, for instance, the speed or the time.
 Depending on the application and on user settings different layouts can be displayed with a page.
 Layouts positions are overwritten by page settings to use a unique layout in different pages with different positions.

 ⚠ The `cfgWrite` command is required before pages upload.

+⚠ A page is limited to 10 layouts maximum.

 Pages allow synchronizing multiple layout displays and reduce data bandwidth usage.

 <p align="center"><img src="./resources/ActiveLook_page.png"/</p>